grafana/writers-toolkit/docs/sources/writing-guide/tooling-and-workflows/_index.md

 ---
-title: "Documentation tooling and workflows"
+title: Documentation tooling and workflows
-menuTitle: "Documentation tooling and workflows"
+menuTitle: Documentation tooling and workflows
-description: "How to use documentation tools and understand our workflows."
+description: How to use documentation tools and understand our workflows.
-aliases: ["/docs/writers-toolkit/latest/writing-guidelines/tooling-and-workflows"]
+aliases:
+  - /docs/writers-toolkit/latest/writing-guidelines/tooling-and-workflows/
 weight: 800
 keywords:
   - git